Charleston Gazette-Mail: Awards

 Eric Eyre, a Gazette-Mail reporter, won the 2017 Pulitzer Prize for Investigative Reporting for his documentation of the 780 million prescription painkillers that multibillion-dollar drug companies poured into small West Virginia towns via pharmacies.

 Ken Ward Jr., a Gazette-Mail reporter, received a 2018 fellowship from the MacArthur Foundation (commonly referred to as a "genius grant").
 Ward also was one of the first reporters chosen for ProPublica's Local Reporting Network, which began in 2018.

 The newspaper has won the top award for general editorial excellence from the West Virginia Press Association each year since the Gazette and Daily Mail were combined.

 Business practices and controversies

 Despite editorial support for many labor unions in other industries, in 1972, the company employed strike breakers to eliminate unions of its own.
 The company remains non-union.

 Three days after running an editorial relative to a pension dispute between Patriot Coal and some of its former workers, the Pension Benefit Guaranty Corporation filed a $1.3 million lien on the company because of "years of unpaid pension deposits".

+Reporter firings

+In 2022, three reporters from the Gazette, Lacie Pierson, Caity Coyne and Ryan Quinn, were fired after publicly criticizing a video interview company president Doug Skaff conducted with convicted Massey Energy CEO Don Blankenship, in which they criticized the exchange as too softball.
+Massey had been sentenced to one year in prison in connection with the Upper Big Branch mine disaster.

+In the interview Skaff told Blankenship, "Thanks for what you did for the community down there.
+I know your heart’s in the right place."

+The reporters criticized Skaff for weakening the Gazette's brand and reputation, built up over previous owners.

+Deletion of content

+In 2022, an investigation by Dragline found that a story, reporting HDMedia president Doug Skaff being charged and convicted of cheating during a game of blackjack at The Greenbrier, had been deleted from the paper's website following Skaff taking charge of the paper.
+Following a reporter questioning the deletion, the story was reposted.